Unpaid carers in Coventry and Warwickshire are being asked to book their coronavirus vaccination – Warwickshire County Council

 - children over the age of 12 with severe neuro-disabilities who tend to get recurrent respiratory tract infections and who frequently spend time in specialised residential care settings for children with complex needs;

-Carers can contact the National Booking Service at www.nhs.uk/covid-vaccination or by ringing 119 to complete a short application process to determine if they are eligible to book their vaccination appointment.
+Carers can contact the National Booking Service or by ringing 119 to complete a short application process to determine if they are eligible to book their vaccination appointment.